Project Terms & Conditions

 After the estimate and terms are agreed upon, you'll be responsible for paying 50% of the fee before the start of the project to secure your calendar spot.
 This payment is non-refundable.

-The remainder of your fee will be due 60 days after our kick-off call (Strategy Session).
-Payment must be made within 15 days of the invoice.
-Payments after that date will incur a late fee of 5%, each month, on the outstanding amount.
+The remainder of your fee will be due approximately 60 days after our kick-off call (Strategy Session).
+This is when our project is scheduled to be complete.
+Payment are due within 15 days of the invoice.

-Once final payment is made, final files and site ownership will then be transferred to you and your website launched (Yay!).
-You are responsible for your domain fee and Squarespace hosting fee.
+Once final payment is made, final files and website ownership will then be transferred to you and your website launched (Yay!).
+You are responsible for your annual domain fee and Squarespace hosting fee.
 All payments must be clear before work can begin or resume.

 the horrible small print